Dicklesworthstone/fmd_blog_posts/04_making_of_the_mindmap_generator.md

 ---
-title: "Engineering the Mindmap Generator: Taming LLMs for Hierarchical Document Analysis"
+title: "Engineering the Mindmap Generator: Marshalling LLMs for Hierarchical Document Analysis"
 date: "2025-02-25"
 excerpt: "How I designed and engineered the Mindmap Generator, a tool for analyzing and distilling documents."
 category: "LLM Application Engineering"